persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

       :align: center

   It contains the OpenTURNS study and all subsequent models defined and analysis performed.
+  The name of each element created by can be modified by the user by double-click on the element.
+  The element **Deterministic study**, **Probabilistic study** and **Designs of experiment** cannot be renamed.

 - The main menubar and toolbar (on top).